cpldcpu/LLM_HDL_Design/VerySimple16bitmcu.md

   BCC loop    ; 0010 | loop
 ```

 Looks about right.
-Interestingly phind was not able to figure out using constant from memory, without explicitly mentioning it, and tried to hallucinate an immediate load instruction.
+Interestingly, phind was not able to figure out using constants from memory, without me explicitly mentioning it, and tried to hallucinate an immediate load instruction.

 ## prime numbers